-The 6 Most Common Embarrassing Mistakes That Brits Make In Italian — And How To Avoid Them!
+The 6 Most Common Embarrassing Mistakes That English Speakers Make In Italian — And How To Avoid Them!

 Every Brit makes mistakes when trying to speak Italian.
 We're here to help you learn from those mistakes, avoid the most embarrassing ones and be a better Brit abroad on your next holiday in Italy.

 Mistakes are an unavoidable and vital part of the language learning process.
 Sometimes you make niggling little errors of gender or agreement that might make your Italian amico flinch a little.
 Other times it comes down to a confusion of tense or conjugation which befuddle the listener.
 And then there are the times where you make such an embarrassing clanger that you’re met with uproarious laughter.
 It’s this final category that we’ll focus on now.
 Our aim is to help you dodge some of the most common embarrassing mistakes Italian learners make — so you can be a better Brit abroad!